-Reference in D 11: 2004 Standard referred to in D 11: 2004 Present Standard as at 8 December 2009 Title and new description of the Standard, and remarks Major technical changes [28] IEC 61000-4-2 (1995-01) with Amd.
+Reference in D 11: 2004 Standard referred to in D 11: 2004 Present standard as at 20 August 2013 Title and new description of the standard, and remarks Major technical changes [28] IEC 61000-4-2 (1995-01) with Amd.
 1 (1998-01) Amd.
 2 (2000-11) Consolidated Edition: IEC 61000-4-2 (2001-04) Ed.
 1.2 IEC 61000-4-2 Ed.
 2.0 (2008-12) Electromagnetic compatibility (EMC) Part 4: Testing and measurement techniques Section 2: Electrostatic discharge immunity test.
 This part of IEC 61000 relates to the immunity requirements and test methods for electrical and electronic equipment subjected to static electricity discharges, from operators directly, and from personnel to adjacent objects.
 It additionally defines ranges of test levels which relate to different environmental and installation conditions and establishes test procedures.
 Its object is to establish a common and reproducible basis for evaluating the performance of electrical and electronic equipment when subjected to electrostatic discharges.
 In addition, it includes electrostatic discharges which may occur from personnel to objects near vital equipment.
 The main changes with respect to the first edition of this standard and its amendments are the following: - the specifications of the target have been extended up to 4 GHz.
-An example of target matching these requirements is also provided; - information on radiated fields from human-metal discharge and from ESD generators is provided; measurement uncertainty considerations with examples of uncertainty budgets are given too.
-[29] IEC 61000-4-3 consolidated edition (2002-09) IEC 61000-4-3 (2006-02) Amd.
-1 (2007) Consolidated edition (2008) ISH-1 (2008-08) (Interpret. sheet 1) Electromagnetic compatibility (EMC) - Part 4-3: Testing and measurement techniques - Radiated, radio-frequency, electromagnetic field immunity test This part of IEC 61000 is applicable to the immunity requirements of electrical and electronic equipment to radiated electromagnetic energy.
+An example of target matching these requirements is also provided; - information on radiated fields from human-metal discharge and from ESD generators is provided; - measurement uncertainty considerations with examples of uncertainty budgets are given too.
+[29] IEC 61000-4-3 Cons.
+Ed.
+2.0 (2002-09) IEC 61000-4-3 Cons.
+Ed 3.2 (2010-04) ISH-1 (2008-08) (Interpret. sheet 1) Electromagnetic compatibility (EMC) - Part 4-3: Testing and measurement techniques - Radiated, radio-frequency, electromagnetic field immunity test This part of IEC 61000 is applicable to the immunity requirements of electrical and electronic equipment to radiated electromagnetic energy.
 It establishes test levels and the required test procedures.
 The object of this Standard is to establish a common reference for evaluating the immunity of electrical and electronic equipment when subjected to radiated, radio-frequency electromagnetic fields.
 The test method documented in this part of IEC 61000 describes a consistent method to assess the immunity of an equipment or system against a defined phenomenon.
 This part deals with immunity tests related to the protection against RF electromagnetic fields from any source.
-Particular considerations are devoted to the protection against radio-frequency emissions from digital radiotelephones and other RF emitting devices.
-This Standard is an independent test method.
-Other test methods may not be used as The third edition cancels and replaces the first edition published in 2002 and its amendment 1 (2002), and constitutes a technical revision.
+Particular considerations are devoted to the protection against radio-frequency emissions from digital radiotelephones and other RF emitting devices Therefore, no need to order the Amendment in addition to this publication.
+It has the status of a basic EMC publication in accordance with IEC Guide 107.
+The third edition cancels and replaces the first edition published in 2002 and its amendment 1 (2002), and constitutes a technical revision The consolidated version 3.2 consists of the third edition (2006) and its amendment 1 (2007) and its amendment 2 (2010).
 The test frequency range may be extended up to 6 GHz to take account of new services.
-The calibration of the field as well as the checking of power amplifier linearity of the immunity chain are specified.
-The ISH-1 concerns a less restrictive way of interpreting the
+The calibration of the field as well as the checking of power amplifier linearity are specified.
+The ISH-1 concerns a less restrictive way of interpreting the saturation of